Griefed/docker-Curseforge-Bot/README.md

       - PROJECT_ID=430517 # The ID of your Curseforge project
       - PGID=1000 # Group ID
       - FILE_LINK=curse # direct-link to file or curseforge-link on project page or nolink.
-      - DISCORD_CHANNEL_ID=000000000 # The ID of the channel you want the bot to post in
+      - DISCORD_CHANNEL_ID=000000000 # The ID of the channel you want the bot to post in.
+Must be the Channel ID from your Webhook URL.
       - WEBHOOK_TOKEN=InsertHere # Your discord-server webhook
       - DESCRIPTION=New File(s) Detected For CurseForge Project(s) # This sets the text that appears as the message description in the update notification
       - CHANGELOG_FORMAT=md # yml or md or css.
 Only choose one syntax.
 Can be very usefull if project owner/author uses discord MarkDown formatting in their changelog.